PaulRwagasana/Budgeting-app/README.md

 I uploaded the files in both my web-01 and web-02 in /var/www/Budgeting-app.

-I configured my nginx i git bash for etc/nginx/sites-available/default.
+I configured my nginx in git bash for etc/nginx/sites-available/default.

 I tested it using sudo nginx -t .